Upper Mustang Trek

 After a while, you will begin your ascent on Nyi La Pass, where you need to wind along the bare ridges that unveil the wise views of Mustang’s high desert.
 After conquering the pass, you will descend along the loose scree and rock to reach Gheling Village.
 This is a traditional Himalayan settlement with old prayer wheels, windswept fields and ochre-painted gompas.

 Most trekkers taking the upper trail bypass the core part of the village but still can enjoy the striking views of Gheling, beautifully tucked inside a small green oasis.
-You will continue trekking toward Ghemi La Pass.
+You will continue trekking toward Ghemi La Pass

 After crossing the pass, the landscape drastically changes.
 As you descend, the mesmerizing views of Ghami Village slowly come into the frame.
 The whitewashed homes of the village stark beautifully against the eroded cliff, soaked in red, gray and ochre textures.